handy-common-utils/promise-utils/README.md

 # @handy-common-utils/promise-utils

-Promise related utilities that has no external dependency and 100% test coverage.
+These Promise related utilities have 100% test coverage.
+The package is tiny because there is no dependency on any other package.
 Functions provided are `repeat`, `withRetry`, `inParallel`, `delayedResolve`, `delayedReject`, `timoutResolve`, `timeoutReject`, `promiseState`, `synchronized`, etc.

 [![Version](https://img.shields.io/npm/v/@handy-common-utils/promise-utils.svg)](https://npmjs.org/package/@handy-common-utils/promise-utils)